Ivan Korade: Early life and military career

-Ivan Korade was born in 1963 in Velika Veternička, a village near Zlatar, Hrvatsko Zagorje.
+Ivan Korade was born in 1963 in Velika Veternička, a village in Novi Golubovec municipality, near Zlatar, Hrvatsko Zagorje.
 Before the start of the Yugoslav Wars, he worked as a central heating installer.
 His military career began in 1991, when he volunteered for a special operations police unit.

 After the Croatian National Guard was formed, he joined the 1st Guards Brigade ("The Tigers") and became a battalion commander in 1992.
 He was badly injured in Dubrovnik in 1992, losing his left arm, but returned to action after only two weeks of recovery, and became the first commander of the newly formed 7th Guards Brigade ("Pumas") in 1993.
 His brigade was the first to enter Knin on 5 August 1995, and Korade raised the Croatian flag at the Knin Fortress.
 He returned to fight in Bosnia in September 1995.
 He retired in 1997 after causing brawls during football matches at the club "Bojovnik 7".